-Based on Section 7.5 Hazard rating.
+1 Based on Section 7.5 Hazard rating.
 What is the Risk of Flooding from Surface Water map?
 Report version 2.0.
 April 2019.
 Environment Agency

 Figure 3-3 shows the modelled surface water flood depths for the medium risk event plus 40% climate change.
 Risk is modelled to be slightly greater than present day conditions, with the medium risk climate change event modelled to be similar to the present day low risk event.
-An additional flow path forms along the eastern site boundary, in comparison to the present day event.
-Maximum flood depths are modelled to increase to between 0.6 and 0.9 m, with some areas of extreme hazard (Figure 3-4).
+Maximum flood depths are modelled to increase to > 1.2 m, with areas of extreme hazard (Figure 3-4).
 Safe access and escape routes may be achievable via Beaver Hill Road, leading to Flockton Road, though there is flooding to this road during the climate change event.